Targeted Radiopharmaceutical Therapy for Prostate Cancer (Pluvicto)

 PSMA-targeted therapy may be life-extending for patients with metastatic prostate cancer.

-To qualify for the PSMA-targeted treatment under current guidelines, patients will need to have been treated with
+To qualify for the PSMA-targeted treatment under current guidelines, patients will need to have been treated with androgen deprivation therapy (ADT).

-How Does PSMA-targeted Therapy Work?
+How Does PSMA-targeted Therapy (Pluvicto) Work?

-1) The PSMA-targeted radiopharmaceutical, which contains lutetium-177, is infused through an IV.
+1) The PSMA-targeted radiopharmaceutical Pluvicto, which contains lutetium-177, is infused through an IV.
 2) It seeks out prostate cells (in black) anywhere they have metastasized in the body.
 3) It attaches to the prostate cancers and delivers a microscopic amount of radiation to the cancer cells.
 4) The radiation kills the cancer cells, leaving surrounding healthy tissue (in white) unharmed.